gdbroman/broman.blog/_posts/2020/2020-11-11-idle-is-good.md

 But to be idle for shorter periods of time, is essential for mental health and creativity.

-To take walks without purpose - without a phone or podcast neurotically playing at 2x speed in your ears.
+To take walks without purpose.
+Without a phone or podcast neurotically buzzing at 2x speed in your ears.

 To sit quietly in a room.